roks0n/google-hangouts-device/README.md

 ![img](https://drive.google.com/uc?id=0B1bFpgxlGGQbNGdqS3VCeE1ESUk)

 # Usecase
-We show a fancy dashboard on a TV of our office wall which we also use for stand-ups to connect the team in the office with team members that are not in the office.
+We have a TV in our office wall that shows a fancy dashboard which we also use for stand-ups to connect the team in the office with people that are not there.
 This extensions automatically schedules, starts and joins a hangout in the office so external members can just join in and the stand-up can start as if everyone were in the office.

 # Installation
 1. Open `Extensions` in Chrome